ABI-Software/ABIBook/OpenCMISS/tutorials/OpenCMISS-cellml.rst

 It is important to note that all required models must be imported and all desired variables flagged before terminating the CellML environment creation process.
 This is because the create finish method will proceed to make use of OpenCMISS(cellml) to instantiate each of the imported CellML models into executable code, and the generation of that executable code requires all knowledge of the flagged variables.

-Models are simply imported into the CellML environment with the code shown below.
+Models are imported into the CellML environment with the code shown below.

 .. code-block:: Fortran